 - 3.1.
 This Policy aims to explain how much people who use Non-Residential Care Services will have to pay towards the cost of the services they receive.
 It is intended to help staff, service providers, people who use our services and other interested groups to understand how we will calculate the charges service users may be asked to pay for the services provided or purchased by ELHSCP. - 3.2.
 This policy sets out and describes the principles on which it is based, the types of services that it covers and explains the financial assessment process used to determine individual contributions.
-It further sets out how people can appeal the amount they contribute if they deem that this will cause them hardship and where and how information on the charging policy and the processes involved can be found and accessed.

-3.3.
-The policy aims to:

-- be clear and transparent so people who use services know how much they should pay for the services they receive - detail which services are charged for (and how) and which services are free - ensure that people are aware of their rights and responsibilities - 3.4.
+It further sets out how people can appeal the amount they contribute if they deem that this will cause them hardship and where and how information on the charging policy and the processes involved can be found and accessed. - 3.3.
+The policy aims to: - be clear and transparent so people who use services know how much they should pay for the services they receive - detail which services are charged for (and how) and which services are free - ensure that people are aware of their rights and responsibilities - 3.4.
 Set out a simple way for people to have their charges reviewed and to appeal and easily submit comments and complaints. - 3.5.
 This policy is in line with COSLA guidance.
-The 2023-2024 revision of the COSLA Guidance represents continued progress toward securing the outcomes identified as part of the ongoing review and revision of the Charging Guidance for Non-residential Social Care Services in Scotland.
-The relevant section were updated to reflect compliance with the annual uprating of the Department of Work and Pensions (DWP) benefits used to set the charging thresholds, tapers etc have been revised as part of this process and amended accordingly.
-In addition, compliance with assessing for Disability Related Expenditure at the start of the Financial Assessment Process is now included.
-The policy has also reduced the number of flat rate charges in line with the good practice guidelines issued within the COSLA guidance.
-In 2023-2024 discretionary payments and changes to charges if diagnosed with a terminal illness.
+The 2024-2025 revision of the COSLA Guidance represents continued progress toward securing the outcomes identified as part of the ongoing review and revision of the Charging Guidance for Non-residential Social Care Services in Scotland.
+The relevant sections were updated to reflect compliance with the annual uprating of the Department of Work and Pensions (DWP) benefits used to set the charging thresholds, tapers etc have been revised as part of this process and amended accordingly.